Skip to main content

 note

 OM currently only supports @mastra/pg, @mastra/libsql, and @mastra/mongodb storage adapters.
-It also uses background agents for managing memory.
-The default model (configurable) is google/gemini-2.5-flash as it's the one we've tested the most.
+It uses background agents for managing memory.
+When using observationalMemory: true, the default model is google/gemini-2.5-flash.
+When passing a config object, a model must be explicitly set.

 Benefits